-Mel was notoriously know for putting receivers on the ground or out of bounds.
+Mel was notoriously known for putting receivers on the ground or out of bounds.
 This forced the competition committee to install the “no contact after 5 yards” rule, known today as the Mel Blount Rule.

-No Contact – Mirror Technique
+No Contact Mirror Technique Press Coverage

 This technique is most common in the NFL due to the speed and quickness of the WR’s.

-Corners are often shuffling away from the play, giving ground and anticipating a WR cut.
-The key to this coverage is to ensure your shoulders stay square as long as possible
+Corners are often shuffling away from the play, giving ground, and anticipating a WR cut.
+The key to this coverage is to ensure your shoulders stay square as long as possible.

 Defensive backs get into trouble when they’re too quick to jump out on a receiver’s first move, and they end up getting their hips flipped around.

 Past corners such as Deion Sanders and Darrelle Revis were great, mainly because of their discipline to stay on the hip of receivers while also having tremendous cover skills.

 We often see this press technique in college as it’s safer than the 2 hand jam.

 It allows the defensive back to keep hips square and balanced if the wide receiver knocks it away.